dtzikdtzik/stellaris_but_fixed/README.md

 **More subtle economic downscaling includes:**
 1. Making wars more destructive to pops.
 Bombardment is significantly more lethal to populations.
 Collateral damage from armies is slightly increased.

-## 2 Balance
-Revitalise dead or underused mechanics, including:
-- War Exhaustion
-- Bombardment / Ground Combat
-- Claims
-- Espionage
-- Threat
-- GalCOM

-## 3 AI and Difficulty (TODO: Split this off as a separate mod)
-These changes should benefit not only hardcore Grand Admiral players looking for a challenge.
-They intend to keep the AI more stable and less liable to collapse or dramatically fall off in the late-game.
-While 4.0, according to dev diaries, improved AI, it feels much weaker, and falls off quickly as the game lasts.

 ### HOW IS THE ECONOMY DOWNSCALED?
 Instead of a big, specific change (the strategy of mods like the excellent _Compact Armadas_), I have made broad, diverse, incremental changes.
 The result is a mod that shouldn't feel to disruptive from vanilla and doesn't turn the balance on it's head, while still solving or mitigating the issues.

 # Changelog
-## Economy
+### Policies
+- Economic Policies (Alloys vs. Consumer Goods) have impact reduced: +25/-25% > +20/-20%
 ### Empire
 - Halved base influence from power projection (2>1)
-- Influence deficits now cause +100% leader upkeep
+### Planetary Designations
+- Nerfed production buffs for all basic resource designations (+25%>20%)
+- Trade production from urban designations: +20%>15%
 ### Ethics
 - Authoritarians: +20%/+10% leader upkeep REVIEW
-- Egalitarian: -50%/-25% governing ethics attraction, +50%/25% ethics shift speed REVIEW
-- Xenophobe: +50%/+25% diplomatic influence cost
+- Egalitarian: -50%/-25% governing ethics attraction, +50%/25% ethics shift speed REVIEW **- Xenophobe: +50%/+25% diplomatic influence cost** !
 - Xenophile: -2/-1 Intel Encryption
-- Pacifists: -2/-1 Commander Cap
+**- Pacifists: -2/-1 Commander Cap** !
-- Militarists: +50%/+25% border friction
+**- Militarists: +50%/+25% border friction** !
-- Spiritualists: TO BE ADDED
+- Spiritualists: TO BE ADDED (slower ethics shift???)
 - Materialists: Tradition cost from empire size +10%/+5% REVIEW
 ### Authorities
-- Democratic: Early Agenda Activation cost +25%
+**- Democratic: Early Agenda Activation cost +25%** !
-- Elite pop upkeep +10% SWITCH WITH AUTH ETHIC??
+**- Oligarchy: Elite pop upkeep +10% SWITCH WITH AUTH ETHIC??** !
 ### Species Traits
-- Shelled: Nerfed housing usage reduction (-75% > -40%), but added -15% army damage taken
+**- Shelled: Nerfed housing usage reduction (-75% > -40%), but added -15% army damage taken** !
-- Thrifty: Nerfed from +25% to +20% trader jobs workforce
-- Docile/Unruly: Reduced trait point value to +1/-1
+- Thrifty: Nerfed from +25% to +20% trader jobs workforce **- Docile/Unruly: Reduced trait point value to +1/-1** !
 - Sedentary/Nomadic: Added -35%/+35% colonist workforce
 - Charismatic/Repugnant: Added +1/-1 Elite political power REMOVE
 ### Leader Traits
 - NON-Paragon: Nerfed all ship focus traits from -30% to -20% cost reduction
 #### Officials
 - Architectural Interest: Nerfed from -20%/-10% building upkeep and +20%/+10% build speed to -15%/-7.5% and 15%/+7.5%
-### Buildings
+### Buildings !
+- Reduced Amenities from all housing buildings by -20%
 - Food processing center: Increased mineral cost (900>1000), halved base farmer production increase (+1 from +2), halved ringworld production increase (+1 from +2)
 - Mineral Purification Hub: See above (Note: Ringworld versions still get +0.5 alloys)
 - Energy Nexus: See above
+- Ministry of Production is now Empire Unique (instead of planet unique) and grants +5% alloys/consumer goods empire-wide
 ### Megastructures
 - Arc Furnace resource station modifier progression decreased from 25/50/75/100% to 15/30/40/50% (for furnace levels 1/2/3/4)
-- Arc Furnace level 4 (final level) now requires Mega-Engineering tech
+- Upgrading to Arc Furnace level 4 (final level) now requires Citadel Starbase tech
+- Arc Furnace now costs 150 influence
 - Strategic Coordination Center grants an additional +150 fleet command limit
+- AI will build fewer or almost no Hyper Relays (performance concerns)
+### Orbital Deposits
+- Made the highest energy/mineral/trade deposits slightly more rare (Chances for celestial bodies to spawn with 4/5+ energy, minerals or trade reduced by 25%
 ### Ships
 - Increased Corvette, Frigate, Destroyer, Cruiser, Battleship, Titan hull section cost by 50% ~~(equates to roughly 25% increased ship cost)~~
 - Bioship hulls cost +50% (as above)